suyashjoshi/OpenCV-Playing-Card-Detector/README.md

 # OpenCV-Playing-Card-Detector

-This is a Python program that uses OpenCV to detect and identify playing cards from a PiCamera / USB Camera video feed on a Raspberry Pi.
+This is a Python program that uses OpenCV to detect and identify playing cards from a PiCamera / USB Camera video feed on a Raspberry Pi 3 or newer

 ### Pre-Req / Dependencies
 Open your terminal / ssh into Raspberry Pi and install the following python packages that we will need.